mentalcardgames/mentalcardgames.github.io/organisational/people.md

 ## [@paperbenni](https://github.com/paperbenni)

-Interested in Bachelor-Project on MCG.
-Currently looking at
-- Rust P2P
-- QR-Code Communication
+Bachelor Project
+"Peer-to-Peer communication for Mental Card Games"

+- I created the current [mcg monorepo](https://github.com/mentalcardgames/mcg) and architecture of the Rust implementation of the project
+- Feel free to reach out for questions
-I created this page, though I'm aiming for anyone who does MCG at ALU to be able to edit it.
+- I created the docs website, but I aim for anyone in the project to be able to edit it.
+There's an edit button at every page on the lower left.

-## Other

-//TODO